 Immunocytochemistry tests.
 These are special stains done on the cells taken during the biopsy to help the doctor make an accurate diagnosis of rhabdomyosarcoma.
 Stains that show muscle cell development, including actin, desmin, MyoD-1 and Myogenin, are most helpful.

 Genetic tests of tumor tissue.
-Changes in certain chromosomes (structures that contain the genes in a cell) in the tumor cells, called chromosomal translocations, can help doctors identify the alveolar subtype of rhabdomyosarcoma (see Overview ), although some alveolar rhabdomyosarcomas lack any specific translocation.
+Chromosomes are the structures that contain the genes in a cell.
+Changes in certain chromosomes in the tumor cells, called chromosomal translocations, can help doctors identify the alveolar subtype of rhabdomyosarcoma (see Overview ), although some alveolar rhabdomyosarcomas lack any specific translocation.
 Doctors will do a genetic test of the tumor tissue to see if translocations have occurred.

 Bone marrow biopsy .
 The doctor may also perform a bone marrow biopsy.
 Rhabdomyosarcoma can spread to the bone marrow, and only a biopsy can detect it there.
 Bone marrow has both a solid and a liquid part.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
 The sample(s) are then analyzed by a pathologist.
 A common site for a bone marrow biopsy is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia may be used.

 To determine where the cancer is located and if it has spread, the doctor may use the following imaging tests: